outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

 1. First create VM with VirtualBox CLI;
 2. Enable VRDP support for VM;
-3. Connect to VM by VRDP.
+3. Connect to VM by VRDP client FreeRDP.

 Notice: